 Are you an Expert Witness?

-Are you aware that your expertise is quite often sought after by Britain's legal and media networks to act as an expert witness in a court of law or tribunal?
+Are you aware that your expertise is quite often sought after by Britain's legal and media networks to act as an expert witness in a court of law?

 Are you also aware of the type of fees available to you, in return for your qualified professional reporting services?

-Do you know what an expert witness is, or where to find out more about what they can offer in Britain's legal community?
+Do you know what an expert witness is, and what they can offer in Britain's legal community?

 What is an Expert Witness?